apache/mina-site/source/mina-project/developer-guide.md

 ```

 Eclipse users:
-Don't forget to declare a classpath variable named M2_REPO, pointing to `~/.m2/repository`, otherwise many links to existing jars will be broken.
+Don't forget to declare a classpath variable named **M2_REPO**, pointing to `~/.m2/repository`, otherwise many links to existing jars will be broken.
-You can declare new variables in Eclipse in Windows -> Preferences... and selecting Java -> Build Path -> Classpath Variables
+You can declare new variables in Eclipse in _Windows -> Preferences..._ and selecting _Java -> Build Path -> Classpath Variables_.

 There are also other branches that might interest you: